 Good marksmen with excellent stalking skills can bag plenty of rabbits with a .22 rifle, a pistol or even a bow and arrow.
 But most hunters find a light, quick-handling shotgun most effective in overgrown, close-quarters rabbit habitat where snap shooting is common.
 A 20-gauge shotgun with an improved-cylinder choke is one of the best choices, but almost any shotgun, regardless of gauge, action or choke, is adequate to hunt rabbits.
 As far as shot sizes, 6s and 7-1/2s are both good choices for cottontails.

 Briars and thorns can make hamburger meat out of unprotected skin, so it's wise to wear thick clothing when rabbit hunting.
 It's amazing how much a pair of vinyl-faced canvas field pants can bolster a hunter's courage and success.
 A durable canvas upland hunting coat with a game bag for carrying rabbits makes plowing through chest-high stuff easier, too, and a heavy pair of gloves will help protect the hands.
-Because brush is often so thick that hunting partners are tough to see, it's wise to wear highly-visible, blaze-orange vests and hats for added safety.
+Because brush is often so thick that hunting partners are tough to see, it's wise to wear highly-visible, blaze-orange vests like the RedHead Blaze Full Zip Vest and hats or stocking caps like the RedHead Camo and Blaze stocking hat for added safety.